morelinq/MoreLINQ/README.md

 ### Acquire

-Ensures that a source sequence of objects are all acquired successfully.
-If the acquisition of any one fails then those successfully acquired till that point are disposed
+Ensures that a source sequence of disposable objects are all acquired successfully.
+If the acquisition of any one fails then those successfully acquired till that point are disposed.

 ### AggregateRight